mikelinhas/mikelinhas.github.io/_posts/2020-01-15-Secomea AWS IoT.md

 This project started as a way to securely connect to all our devices installed in each of our customer's production centers.
 In many of them, SECOMEA was becoming a standard entry point due to its ease of use and installation.
 The VPN would connect through SECOMEA and  access the process PLC network.

 Additionally, SECOMEA includes a Data Collection Module which bundles up the data from the PLC devices and publishes them to your IoT service of choice, basically becoming an **IoT Gateway**.
-This feature lead to a small data collection project in AWS.
+This feature led to a small data collection project in AWS.

 <p class="center" style="margin-top: 60px"> The main structure of the project was </p>